A Postgraduate Loan can help with course fees and living costs while you study a postgraduate masters course.

 EU students, who don’t normally live in England, will also be able to get a Postgraduate Loan for a Master’s course at an English university or college.

-Applications for postgraduate loans are open now.
+Applications for postgraduate loans will open in the summer.
 Here are our top tips:

 - Visit gov.uk/studentfinance to make your application